While it is possible to install Anbox Cloud on a single machine, you usually want to distribute the load over several machines in a cluster.

-- Don’t scale the LXD cluster below three nodes.
-You should keep three active nodes at all times to ensure the database LXD uses can achieve a quorum and is highly available.
-If you run below three nodes, your cluster is very likely to get into a non-functional state or be lost completely (see LXD documentation for more information).
+- Don’t scale the LXD cluster to less than three nodes.
+You should keep three active nodes at all times to ensure the database that LXD uses can achieve a quorum and is highly available.
+If you scale down to less than three nodes, your cluster is very likely to get into a non-functional state or be lost completely.
+In case this happens, see LXD documentation on how to recover a cluster.

 - A single LXD cluster should take no more than 40 nodes.

 - If you need more than 40 nodes, you should create a separate cluster in a separate Juju model with its own AMS.

 - Scaling a cluster up with multiple new nodes in parallel is fine and recommended if you need to quickly increase your cluster capacity.

 - Scaling down MUST strictly happen in a sequential order with no other scaling operations (for example, scale up) running in parallel.

 - Before removing a LXD node from the cluster you MUST delete all containers on it.